 We need you and your firm intentions to make this world a loving and just place.
 We need you to take the actions you are able, within your sphere.
 We need you to affirm the worth and dignity of each person.

-You are invited to practice with us three times a week, and hopefully to build your own practice.
+You are invited to practice with us three times a week (on Fridays we do an equanimity practice at the same time and same zoom info), and hopefully to build your own practice.

 May it be so.